-This document briefly describes how to build QGIS 0.6 ('Simon') from the source distribution.
+The majority of this document is devoted to describing how to build QGIS 0.7 ('Seamus') from the source distribution.
 These instructions are for Linux/Unix and other POSIX systems which have the required build environment.
+If you are building on FreeBSD, see http://community.qgis.org/buildingOnFreeBSD.html for hints and further information.